 Marcus is a leading specialist in employment and discrimination law, with extensive experience across the full range of disputes and venues.
 He has acted for a wide mix of clients including individuals, unions, and employers from SMEs to City Banks, Airlines, Government departments and other large employers.
 Please see under ‘recent cases’ for examples of his work.

 - Individual Statutory and Contractual Disputes: Marcus’ experience spans all types of individual employment disputes.
-He is often instructed in complex multi-allegation or claimant whistleblowing and discrimination claims, as well as High Court contractual disputes.
+He is often instructed in complex multi-allegation whistleblowing and discrimination claims, as well as High Court contractual disputes.
+He has significant experience of group employment claims, including in the context of employment status disputes, discrimination and holiday pay.
 Marcus has extensive appellate experience and regularly appears in important test cases in this field.